 For example: If you trade stocks and the tax treaty says that capital gains shall be taxable only in the country where you reside according to the treaty, and that country is for example Latvia, then Norway cannot tax that gain.
 However, that happens when Norway agrees that you reside in Latvia.

-Norway has introduced a lot of barriers for emigration taxwise: as long as you own an apartment in Norway, you will be a tax resident of Norway.
-Also, if you have lived in Norway 10 years before you emigrate, you can only be regarded as emigrated after 3 years (and you have to stay maximum 60 days in Norway per calendar year and not own an apartment or house during the period).
+Norway has introduced a lot of barriers for emigration taxwise: as long as you own an apartment in Norway, you will be a tax resident of Norway for several years before they accept your emigration.
+Also, suppose you have lived in Norway 10 years before you emigrate.
+In that case, you can only be regarded as emigrated after 3 years (and you have to stay a maximum of 60 days in Norway per calendar year and not own an apartment or house during the period).

-So by moving from Norway to a country without a tax treaty, you risk paying norwegian taxes 3 years after you move even though you spend no time in Norway.
-So for many it makes sense to move to a country with a tax treaty.
+By moving from Norway to a country without a tax treaty, you risk paying Norwegian taxes 3 years after you move even though you spend no time in Norway.
+So, for many, it makes sense to move to a country with a tax treaty.

 Norway has a wealth tax, and all tax treaties are amended so that you must pay this tax for at least three years after moving.